-Item Description Platform Type Set the platform type. a) A standard platform that can be purchased from Epson Flat : Flat platform Anti-rolling: Platform with anti-rolling processing Anti-stick : Platform with anti-stick processing b) Custom platforms must be designed and fabricated by the customer.
-Grooves : Platform with grooves for vertical parts Holes : Platform with holes for vertical parts Pockets : Platform with holes to align parts System processes vibration for part Controlling feeder by system.
-When selecting above b), this item can not be used.
+Items Description Platform Type Set the platform type. a) A standard platform that can be purchased from Epson Flat: Flat platform Anti-rolling: Platform with anti-rolling processing Anti-stick: Platform with anti-stick processing b) Custom platforms must be designed and fabricated by the customer.
+Slots: Platform with slots for vertical parts Holes: Platform with holes for vertical parts Pockets: Platform with holes to align parts System process vibration for part Controlling feeder by system.
+When selecting above b), this item cannot be used.
 User process vibration for part via PF_Feeder callback Using PF_Feeder callback function.

-Item Description Centering Method When < System processes vibration for part > is selected, select the type of part centering operation. (operation to center and evenly distribute parts when the parts distribution is highly biased, such as when parts are put in.)
-No centering: No centering operated.
-Long axis centering+ Short axis centering: Operate centering in the direction of long axis then, operate centering in the direction of short axis.
-Short axis centering+ Long axis centering: Operate centering in the direction of short axis then, operate centering in the direction of long axis.
-Long axis centering: Operate centering only in the direction of long axis.
-Short axis centering: Operate centering only in the direction of short axis.
-Center by Shift: Operate centering by shift
+Items Description Centering Method When [User processes vibration for part] is selected, select the type of part centering operation.
+(Operation to center and evenly distribute parts when the parts distribution is highly biased, such as when parts are put in.)
+None: No centering is done.
+Long axis centering+ Short axis centering: Center in the direction of the long axis, then center in the direction of the short axis.
+Short axis centering+ Long axis centering: Center in the direction of the short axis, then center in the direction of the long axis.
+Long axis centering: Center only in the direction of the short axis.
+Short axis centering: Center only in the direction of the short axis.